 6 St James Hall's public law barrister Madeleine Bridgett, led by James Emmett, 12 Wentworth Selbourne Chambers, appeared pro bono for the Applicant who is currently held in an offshore processing centre, instructed by the National Justice Project.
 The urgent interlocutory injunction was heard by the Federal Court of Australia's Nicholas J on 2 March 2017.
 The injunction, which was granted, sought to, inter alia, prevent the Commonwealth from withdrawing, or ceasing, to support and provide services to the Applicant.

-In 2011-2012, Madeleine Bridgett joined the Niger Delta Child Rights Watch (NDCRW) project, an initiative by Stepping Stones Nigeria to raise the capacity of Nigerian child rights NGOs to document, investigate and monitor cases of child rights abuse across the Niger Delta, report such cases to the relevant authorities, and secure successful prosecutions of offenders.
+In 2011-2012, Madeleine Bridgett joined the Niger Delta Child Rights Watch (NDCRW) project, an initiative by Stepping Stones Nigeria and the Bar Human Rights Committee of England and Wales to raise the capacity of Nigerian child rights NGOs to document, investigate and monitor cases of child rights abuse across the Niger Delta, report such cases to the relevant authorities, and secure successful prosecutions of offenders.
 The project also provides direct emergency support to children who have suffered abuse, including medical care, food, educational support and counselling.

 In her role as an intern representing the Bar Human Rights Committee of England and Wales, Madeleine provided dedicated legal case management support to the NDCRW project partners on documentation, monitoring and follow-up of child abuse cases with the aim of supporting domestic prosecutions.